pforret/blog.splashing/_topic/country/lebanon.md

 ---
 # Lebanon

-Lebanon, officially the Republic of Lebanon  or the Lebanese Republic, is a country in Western Asia.
-It is located between Syria to the north and east and Israel to the south, while Cyprus lies to its  west across the Mediterranean Sea; its location at the crossroads of the Mediterranean Basin and  the Arabian hinterland has contributed to its rich history and shaped a cultural identity of  religious diversity.
-It is part of the Levant region of the Middle East.
-Lebanon is home to roughly six million people and covers an area of 10,452 square kilometres,  making it the second smallest country in continental Asia.
-The official language of the state is Arabic, while French is also formally recognized; the  Lebanese dialect of Arabic is used alongside Modern Standard Arabic throughout the country.
+Lebanon, officially the Republic of Lebanon, is a country in the Levant region of West Asia.
+It is bordered by Syria to the north and east, by Israel to the south, and by the Mediterranean Sea  to the west; Cyprus lies a short distance away from the country's coastline.
+Lebanon's location at the crossroads of the Mediterranean Basin and the Arabian hinterlands has  contributed to the country's rich history and shaped a unique cultural identity denoted by  religious diversity.
+Located in the Levant region of the Eastern Mediterranean, the country has a population of more  than five million people and covers an area of 10,452 square kilometres .
+Lebanon's capital and largest city is Beirut, followed by Tripoli and Jounieh.

 ## Unsplash photos